In their recent work, Anthropic provide a succinct definition of in-context learning:

 Drake meme that reads "Add examples to the model prompt" on top and "Condition the model through in-context learning with few-shot demonstrations" on bottom.
 From Jo Kristian Bergum on Twitter.

 Anthropic, along with many others including me, find that in-context learning helps.
-In-context learning techniques have blown up in the last few years, including retrieval augmented generation, memory augmentation, few-shot learning, and more.
+In-context learning techniques have blown up in the last few years, including retrieval augmented generation, memory augmentation, few-shot learning, many-shot learning, and more.
 Few-shot learning is a specific in-context learning technique that involves providing a discrete set of examples in the prompt: increasing the number of provided examples/”shots” will increase performance on a wide range of tasks (with diminishing returns i.e. power-law performance increases).
 For in-context learning in general, many papers have found that benefits scale by power law, e.g. in 2020, 2023, and 2024.
 Many of the remarkable abilities of LLMs on custom tasks may be primarily attributable to in-context learning (see “Are Emergent Abilities in Large Language Models just In-Context Learning?”).

 But why does in-context learning “work”?
 It does seem to help, but our knowledge of why is still preliminary.
 I’ve been collecting works with something to say about that topic, and I’m actively interested in seeing more work along these lines.
 Please send me additional papers (on Mastodon or Twitter).